 Depending on how many miles your brake rotors have seen, replacing your rotors may or may not be necessary.
 If you have not replaced your brake rotors before and have driven over 30,00 miles, then you should definitely consider getting new rotors installed.
 These two parts work together and need to both be strong in order for you to brake effectively.

 Installing your own brake pads is certainly possible, but it requires some skill, time, and lots of equipment.
-Unless you are a mechanic and know your way around a car, taking your truck to get brake pads installed professionally will ensure proper installation and more peace of mind when you are driving knowing a professional installed your brake pads.
+Unless you are a mechanic and know your way around a car, taking your truck to get brake pads installed professionally will ensure proper installation and more peace of mind when you are driving, knowing a professional installed your brake pads.

 If you are looking to buy just brake pads and not rotors, then you can expect to pay somewhere around $50 dollars.
 The price will probably be a little higher if you are looking at a nice set of ceramic pads and a little lower if you are looking for metallic pads.
-Make sure to get the best pads you can afford as this will lead to the best braking performance possible.
+Make sure to get the best pads you can afford, as this will lead to the best braking performance possible.

 The average lifespan for a set of brake pads on a Ram 1500 can be anywhere from 25,000-60,000 miles.
-The reason the average is so large is because the way you drive, what the weather and roads are like, and numerous other conditions can all play a role in how well your brake pads will perform and last.
+The reason the average is so large is that the way you drive, what the weather and roads are like, and numerous other conditions can all play a role in how well your brake pads will perform and last.

-Despite how minor your truck brakes may seem; they play a large part in keeping you and your cargo safe.
+Despite how minor your truck brakes may seem, they play a large part in keeping you and your cargo safe.
 Taking a look back at 5 of the best options for a Ram 1500, it is easy to see why so many truck owners put time and effort into choosing their perfect brakes.
-With the additional buyers guide and questions answered, you are now equipped to go and find the perfect brakes for you and your truck.
+With the additional buyer’s guide and questions answered, you are now equipped to go and find the perfect brakes for you and your truck.